RyanLeiTaiwan/datasciencecoursera/README.md

 * Practical Machine Learning
 * Developing Data Products

-I will summarize my progress in this README.md
+I will summarize my progress in this README.md.

+### License
+This repo is licensed under GPLv3.